Are you thinking about migrating the on-premise server to AWS cloud?

 2.1 Unmanaged Cloud Data Migration Tools

-If you need easy, one-and-done methods to move data at small scales, go for the following tools:
+If you need easy, one-and-done methods to transfer data at small scales, go for the following tools:

 2.2 Amazon Managed Cloud Data Migration tools

-On the basis of optimizing or replacing the internet and friendly interfaces to S3, there are following tools you can leverage:
+Based on optimizing or replacing the internet and friendly interfaces to S3, there are the following tools you can leverage:

 A. Optimizing or Replacing the Internet

-Ideal for moving data lakes, large archives and more.
+Ideal for moving data lakes, extensive archives and more.